 - Do not feed high-calorie treats.

 - If you are omitting table scraps or reducing the amount of food being offered, feed the daily amount in two or three servings.
-You will feed less, but help prevent your pet from feeling hungry and help keep it from begging.
+You will feed less, but help prevent your pet from feeling hungry and help keep him/her from begging.

 - Do not allow your pet to have access to garbage cans or other sources of additional food.
 The cooperation of all family members is needed to help ensure a successful weight reduction program.